Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Experiment

-\paratitle{Ratio of Key Parameters During Transferring Stage.} Identifying and updating the ability-related sub-network of LLMs is the key point of our MAET.
-We conduct experiments to analyze the influence of the transferring ratio $k_2\%$ and show the results in Figure~\ref{fig-ratio}.
-Observing the results, the performance of LLM has decreased in a lower and higher ratio of the ability-related parameters identifying process.
-The main reason is that the lower proportion transfers incomplete knowledge to the model and makes LLM unable to possess the corresponding ability, affecting the performance on the downstream tasks.
-In contrast, the higher proportion cannot extract the ability weight precisely and will transfer too much language-related knowledge to the model, making the conflict with the LLM inner knowledge and hurting the multi-lingual scenarios performance.
+\paratitle{Influence of Combining Ratio $k_2$.} Identifying and updating the ability-related sub-network of LLMs is the key point of our MAEC.
+We analyze the influence of the combining ratio $k_2\%$ and show the results in Figure~\ref{fig-ratio}.
+Firstly, when the combining ratio $k_2$ changes within a certain range, the model's performance remains largely the same, indicating the strong robustness of our MAEC.
+Specifically, for the mathematical tasks, when $k_2$ increases from 0.6 to 0.8, the performance of LLM remains approximately 35.5, showing the stability of MAEC.
+Besides, the performance of LLM has decreased in both extremely low and high ratios of the ability-related parameters identifying process.
+The main reason is that the lower proportion combines incomplete knowledge to the model and makes LLM unable to possess the corresponding ability, while the higher proportion cannot extract the ability weight precisely and will combine too much language-related knowledge to the model, which conflicts with the LLM's inner knowledge.

-\paratitle{Ability-related Sub-networks of LLM.} To assess and probe the ability-related sub-networks of LLMs, we only transfer the specific tensors (\ie tensors in self-attention and MLP mechanism) from the ability weight to the final models through Eq.~\ref{eq-transfer}, to analyze the LLM inner abilities.
-The experimental results are presented in Table~\ref{sub_network}.
-From the experiment, we can observe that although the proportion of MLP layers (41.38\%) is lower than the attention layers (45.26\%), only transferring the MLP layers outperforms transferring the attention layers, indicating that the MLP layers are more related to the advanced abilities and stores the corresponding knowledge.
-In the MLP layers of LLM, the gate mechanism (\ie MLP Gate) will control the transmission of information and the down project mechanism (\ie MLP Down) will integrate the knowledge from previous layers, so that transferring the MLP layers can achieve better performance on the downstream tasks.